SQL server CDC troubleshooting

 {HOSTNAME} is your connection's hostname (or the name of the connection you chose), and {DATABASE} is the name of the database you set up for CDC.
 You can view the enabled jobs.

-• A CDC table must have a Primary Key to be tracked by the CDC mechanism in SQL Server, as required by SQL Server.
+- A CDC table must have a Primary Key because the CDC mechanism in SQL Server requires it to track the table.

 Change tracking issue failing after first run, successful even after doing ‘initiate migration'